ldaley/grails-remote-control/README.md

 This test will now working when testing agains a WAR or a local version.
 The closures passed to `remote` are sent over HTTP to the running application and executed there, so it doesn't matter where the application is.

+#### Chaining

+Closures can be *chained*, with the return value of the previous closure being passed as an argument to the next closure in the chain.
+This is done on the server side, so it's ok for a closure to return a non serialisable value to be given to the next one.
+An example use for this would be reusing a closure to fetch some value, and then using another closure to process it.

+    import grails.plugin.remotecontrol.RemoteControl

+    class MyFunctionalTest extends GroovyTestCase {

+        def remote = new RemoteControl()

+        def getPerson = { id -> Person.get(id) }

+        def modifyPerson(id, Closure modifications) {
+            remote.execute(getPerson.curry(id), modifications)
+        }

+        def testIt() {
+            def id = remote {
+                def person = new Person(name: "Me")
+                person.save()
+                person.id
+            }

+            // Somehow make some HTTP request and test that person is in the DB

+            // Change the name
+            modifyPerson(id) {
+                it.setName("New Name")
+                it.save(flush: true)
+                null // return must be serialisable
+            }

+            // Somehow make some HTTP request and test that the person's name has changed

+            // Cleanup
+            modifyPerson(id) {
+                it.delete()
+            }
+        }
+    }

+#### More Examples

 To see some more usage examples of a remote control, see the [demonstration test case](http://github.com/alkemist/grails-remote-control/blob/master/test/functional/SmokeTests.groovy) in the project.

 ### Testing Remote Apps